El Mercado de Los Ángeles: Monetary remittances at El Mercado

-El Mercado also serves as an important site of cultural and monetary remittances between the United States and México, specifically.
+El Mercado also serves as an important site of cultural and monetary remittances between the United States and Mexico, specifically.
 This mercado is a site of cultural that is the product of cultural hybridities.
-It is also a site that actively constructs cultural hybridities in the United States and México.
-El Mercado offers services to send money back to México securely as well as offering a currency exchange between pesos and United States dollars.
-Customers are able to send monetary remittance home to México by using the services at the Mercado.
+It is also a site that actively constructs cultural hybridities in the United States and Mexico.
+El Mercado offers services to send money back to Mexico securely as well as offering a currency exchange between pesos and United States dollars.
+Customers are able to send monetary remittance home to Mexico by using the services at the Mercado.
 These services also assist vendors at the Mercado send some of the profits that they make at the Mercado to family members or communities abroad.
 These remittances are often directed at families or hometown associations.

 Cultural remittances at El Mercado

 The Mercado de Los Angeles also facilitates opportunities to create cultural remittances for Latino migrants.
 The mercado offers international calling services and a travel agency that sells international plane tickets.
 These services aid the fluid migratory process that physically transports migrants from their countries of origin to the countries of current residence.
-Along with the physical transportation, the Mercado specializes in transculturated goods and items.
+Along with the physical transportation, the Mercado specializes in transcultural goods and items.
 Many of the stores specialize in traditional Mexican clothing, books, or films.
-Yet, these traditional items are presented in a transculturated context, outside of México or Latin America.
-The mercado becomes a transculturated site that participates in cultural remittance when it facilitates the physical circular migration of migrants returning to their home country.
+Yet, these traditional items are presented in a transcultural context, outside of Mexico or Latin America.
+The mercado becomes a transcultural site that participates in cultural remittance when it facilitates the physical circular migration of migrants returning to their home country.
 Migrants returning home bring cultural remittances to the land that they left, and El Mercado de Los Angeles is an important site of this cultural remittance process in Los Angeles.